JedPat/markov_midi/README.md

 # AI music generator

-The algorithm was designed to generate new algorithmic melodies based on the input ones.
+This AI algorithm was designed to generate new melodies based on the input ones.

 Output MIDI files have to be instrumented in any DAW software to be heard.